 2.7 N.B.
 The Code of Conduct for Councillors and Co-opted Members is published in the Council's Constitution, Part 5 - Codes and Protocols.
 This is available on the Council's website, the Intranet or, if a paper copy is required, from:

-Democratic Services Team, Corporate Strategy Division, Chief Executive's Department, Civic Centre, Victoria Road, Hartlepool, TS24 8AY
+Democratic Services Team, Corporate Strategy Division, Civic Centre, Victoria Road, Hartlepool,

-Email: democratic.services@hartlepool.gov.uk
+TS24 8AY Email: democratic.services@hartlepool.gov.uk